BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 ## Preface

-Faced with the daily challenges of our society, have you developed innovative solutions to technical problems or other need?
+Faced with the daily challenges of our society, have you developed innovative solutions to technical problems or other needs?
 If you are seeking a company to industrialize your invention, this guide aims to help you turn your ideas into reality.
 It will be useful if you are looking for an opportunity to review your current situation and discover your own possibilities for improvement.

 It will help you carry out your work as an innovator more efficiently, and demonstrates how to shoulder your responsibilities to overcome the inherent difficulties of launching new products.